 We introduce two optimistic contextual bandit algorithms that employ neural networks to estimate the reward and its uncertainty, \nnalg and its convolutional variant \cnnalg.
-Under the assumption that the unknown reward function $f$ resides in a Reproducing Kernel Hilbert Space (RKHS) with a bounded norm, we prove that both algorithms converge to the optimal policy, if the networks are sufficiently wide, or have many channels.
+Under the assumption that the unknown reward function $f$ resides in a Reproducing Kernel Hilbert Space (RKHS) with a bounded norm, we prove that both algorithms converge to the optimal policy, if the network is sufficiently wide, or has many channels.
 To prove this bound, we take a two-step approach.
 We begin by bounding the regret for \ntkalg, which simply estimates mean and variance of the reward via Gaussian process (GP) inference.
 Here, the covariance function of the GP is set to $\ntk$, the Neural Tangent Kernel associated with the given architecture.
 We then exploit the fact that neural networks trained with gradient descent approximate the posterior mean of this GP \citep{arora2019exact}, and generalize our analysis of \ntkalg to bound \nnalg's regret.
 By drawing a connection between fully-connected and 2-layer convolutional networks, we extend our analysis to include \cntkalg and \cnnalg, the convolutional variants of the algorithms.
-A key contribution of our work is bounding the {\em NTK maximum information gain}, a parameter that measures the difficulty of learning about a reward function when it is a sample from a $\mathrm{GP}(0, \ntk)$.
-This result may be of independent interest, as many related sequential decision making approaches rely on this quantity.
+A key contribution of our work is bounding the {\em NTK maximum information gain}, a parameter that measures the difficulty of learning about a reward function when it is a sample from $\mathrm{GP}(0, \ntk)$.
+This result may be of independent interest, as this quantity is integral to sequential decision making approaches.